Wazzaps/ampm/README.md

 # Upload file to default location, in tar.gz archive
 ampm upload foobar/ --type='foobar'

-# Custom NFS server
-ampm --server='1.2.3.4:/foo/bar' get foobar:mbf5qxqli76zx7btc5n7fkq47tjs6cl2

 # Same but gets newest version if it's the only non-unique attribute
 ampm get foobar -a arch=x86_64 -a version=@semver:^1.0 ampm get foobar -a arch=x86_64 -a pubdate=@date:latest
 ```

-- Make `get` not connect to NFS if it exists locally
-- Maybe not add `name` field as directory name if `path_type` is `dir`

 ## Hash calculation algorithm